phetsims/natural-selection/doc/implementation-notes.md

 This section provides a quick overview of the view.

-The main view class is `NaturalSelectionScreenView`.
-It is used by both screens, and simply hides genes and environmental factors that are not relevant for the _Intro_ (see options in `IntroScreenView`).
+The main view class is [NaturalSelectionScreenView](https://github.com/phetsims/natural-selection/blob/master/js/common/view/NaturalSelectionScreenView.js).
+It is used by both screens, and simply hides genes and environmental factors that are not relevant for the _Intro_ (see options in [IntroScreenView](https://github.com/phetsims/natural-selection/blob/master/js/intro/view/IntroScreenView.js)).

-`GenerationClock` displays the generation clock.
+[GenerationClockNode](https://github.com/phetsims/natural-selection/blob/master/js/common/view/GenerationClockNode.js) displays the generation clock.
 It appears at the top-center of the UI.
 When environmental factors are enabled, the clock reveals color-coded "slices" that show when those environmental factors will be applied.

-`natural-selection/js/common/view/` organizes independent parts of the view into 4 subdirectories:
+[natural-selection/js/common/view/](https://github.com/phetsims/natural-selection/tree/master/js/common/view) organizes independent parts of the view into 4 subdirectories:

-* `environment/` - specific to the part of the screen where the bunnies hop around, main class `EnvironmentNode`
+* [environment/](https://github.com/phetsims/natural-selection/tree/master/js/common/view/environment) - specific to the part of the screen where the bunnies hop around, main class `EnvironmentNode`
-* `population/` - specific to the Population graph, main class `PopulatioNode`
+* [pedigree/](https://github.com/phetsims/natural-selection/tree/master/js/common/view/pedigree) - specific to the Pedigree graph, main class `PedigreeNode`
-* `proportions/` - specific to the Proportions graph, main class `ProportionsNode`
+* [population/](https://github.com/phetsims/natural-selection/tree/master/js/common/view/population) - specific to the Population graph, main class `PopulatioNode`
-* `pedigree/` - specific to the Pedigree graph, main class `PedigreeNode`
+* [proportions/](https://github.com/phetsims/natural-selection/tree/master/js/common/view/proportions) - specific to the Proportions graph, main class `ProportionsNode`

 Here are pointers to some of the major features of the view: